Advantages and Disadvantages of Microinverters

 When it comes to installing solar panels on your roof, there are several options—the most typical being solar panels installed with string inverters.

-However, lately, there has been a push for module-level power electronic (MLPE) microinverters that perform the same function as string inverters, except they are coupled to fewer solar modules than string inverters.
-In this post, we discuss some of the key advantages and disadvantages of microinverters and how partnering with an experienced solar installer can help ensure that you install solar panels with high-quality solar inverters.
+Microinverters perform the same function as string inverters, except they are coupled to fewer solar modules than string inverters.
+In this post, we discuss some of the key advantages and disadvantages of microinverters and how partnering with an experienced solar installer can help ensure that you install solar panels with high-quality solar inverters

 What are Microinverters?